-The charity's wholly owned trading subsidiary, HTC Ltd, continued to trade well but experienced a sales fall in line with the theatre at ATC park itself generating a profit of £158,000 all of which was gift aided to the Trust.
-The trustees are pleased with the commercial success of the venture which operates the bar, coffee shop, conferencing and catering facilities and the profits generated assist the charity in meeting its objectives.
+The charity's wholly owned trading subsidiary, HTC Ltd, during the first part of the year continued to trade well but experienced a sales fall in line with the theatre at ATC park itself.
+When trading ceased but overhead expenses continued this led to a much smaller profit than anticipated of £7,000 (2019: £207,000) all of which was gift aided to the Trust.
+The trustees are pleased with the commercial success of the venture which operates the bar, coffee shop, conferencing and catering facilities when it is able to open but are looking to reduce overheads to enable the business to be more flexible to adapt to an uncertain future.